 Hummingbird Bush (Flame Acanthus): A Texas Native

 It’s that time of year when hummingbirds start their migration through Texas.
 I’ve had a black chinned hummingbird visiting my feeder multiple times a day.
 While feeders are great, native nectar plants are even better.
-Adding Hummingbird Bush (also called Flame Acanthus) is the perfect hummingbird magnet, especially for year-round residents and the fall migration.

 Names for Hummingbird Bush